FelixReuthlinger/MistlandsSinglePlayer/README.md

 Credits of the mods used in this pack go all to the original mod authors, thx to all for providing these to us.

+## Game changes and guidance

+Starting from version 2.x.x I introduced different requirements for progression: you will have to kill monsters to raise the sector level of the current area you are in to yield better loot.
+Better loot will be required for fighting the bosses, do not try fighting those without gearing up, you might be facing too difficult bosses!

 ## Features

+Note: I moved a lot of mods used indirectly to the other modpack https://valheim.thunderstore.io/package/FixItFelix/SimplePlaystyleEnchancements/ -> check there for more detailed description of features.

 * Base building and handling simplified by larger workbench ranges, ward range, ward making buildings indestructible
 * Container handling with auto storing, restocking, trashing, etc.